-Right now, it's a US$15 billion market and it's only getting bigger every year because it allows brands to deliver ads that are relevant to real human beings.
+According to the IAB, 70% - 80% of the UK digital display will be traded programmatically by 2018.
+It's only getting bigger every year because it allows brands to deliver ads that are relevant to real human beings.
 And that connection with people is what pays off with measurable results.
-L'Oréal, for example, has seen exceptional results, in one case bringing in a 2,000+% return on ad spend with its programmatic campaign.2 In our case, with the Google Search App campaign, we reached 30% more people three times more frequently, with an approximately 30% lower effective cost-per-thousand impressions (eCPM) compared to the previous year.3
+L'Oréal, for example, has seen exceptional results, in one case bringing in a 2,000+% return on ad spend with its programmatic campaign.3 In our case, with the Google Search App campaign, we reached 30% more people three times more frequently, with an approximately 30% lower effective cost-per-thousand impressions (eCPM) compared to the previous year.4

 What are you most excited to work on in 2016?

 I have a few resolutions in 2016.
 I'd like us to try to use programmatic scale to drive even more sophisticated advertising tactics - the things that we'd normally have to do on a smaller scale.

 First, I'd like to experiment with new capabilities to refine relevance.
 I want to focus on things like geolocation, demographics, and dayparting - which are enabled by programmatic - to be there in consumers' moments.

 Second, I'm aiming to make creative that people will find even more useful and engaging.

 Finally, I want to push the boundaries of programmatic tech beyond the web.
 I want to experiment further with making real-time ads in the out-of-home industry, for example.
 We have done tests in London and Japan, and I see a huge opportunity to make more relevant ads within physical spaces out in the world.